Lyme Disease in Cats

 Your vet will take a complete medical history and ask about your cat’s outdoor activity (if any), as well as when you first noticed symptoms.
 A complete physical examination will be carried out along with other testing, including a blood analysis to determine whether your cat has contracted the disease.

-Animals that display signs of Lyme disease are required to be treated with antibiotics.
+Animals that display signs of Lyme disease must be treated with antibiotics.
 In some cases, antibiotics may not work the first time around, so a second round of treatment is needed.

 Limb and joint conditions caused by Lyme disease respond rapidly to treatment in most cases, although these symptoms may not disappear completely in some Lyme-infected animals even after treatment.
 If left untreated, the infection can result in irreversible tissue damage.